 It is far easier for the meat-eater to give up their conviction and eat only vegetables.
 This is certainly true on a physical level.
 But more importantly, with respect to convictions, the meat-eater is not violating a principle of their faith, but the vegetarian would be “sinning” with respect to their own world view.

 There is a clear application of this principle for the modern church.
-First, I think there are some easy examples: If a member of congregation prefers one style of music for worship, they ought to be able to set that preference aside in order to reach people for Jesus Christ.
+I think there are some easy examples: If a member of congregation prefers one style of music for worship, they ought to be able to set that preference aside in order to reach people for Jesus Christ.

 But I can imagine other situations which would make some Christians more uncomfortable.
 Could a pastor drink a beer with someone in order to not make a beer drinking member of their congregation comfortable?
 What about a pastor trying to reach a person in the south who is offered a wad of chewing tobacco.
 Could they accept the offer without violating their conscience?
 It is critically important to observe Paul is talking about practices which are not important for salvation in the present age nor is he talking about sinful practices (even if the weaker brother thinks they might be).

-As I said in the previous post, both the weak and the strong are believers, and both are welcome in Christian worship and fellowship.
+Both the weak and the strong are believers, and both are welcome in Christian worship and fellowship.
 For Paul, these are not matters to divide churches or break fellowship over.
 What are some problems you have encountered trying to find the right balance between preferences in local congregations?